bassamanator/Sovol-SV06-firmware/README.md

 # Preface

 Although I've made switching over to Klipper as easy as is possible, it can still be a challenge for some, especially considering that most of you have likely never used GNU+Linux.
-Save yourself the fustration, and fully read all documentation found on this page.
+Save yourself the frustration, and fully read all documentation found on this page.
 Also note that Klipper is not a *must*, and is not for everyone.
 You can stick with Marlin, and have a fine 3D printing experience.

 # Installation Steps